 The auditor remuneration element of the fee can be increased by up to 10% dependent on circumstances in the audited body.
-For 2017/18, we have agreed the auditor remuneration element of £17,360, being in line with the expected auditor remuneration set by Audit Scotland.
+For 2018/19, we have agreed the auditor remuneration element of £21,000, being in line with the expected auditor remuneration set by Audit Scotland.
+The increase in remuneration year on year reflects a sector review of all pension fund audit remuneration by Audit Scotland.